xcixor/my-ride/README.md

 * Type git clone 'the url you copied above' and press enter to download
 * Set up a virtual env and install the dependencies in requirements.txt
 * Checkout to the branch 158619400-edit-ride
-* run the run.py file to start the server
+* Run the run.py file to start the server
 * Make the following requests using postman
 ### endpoints
 |Resource urls                                    | Method     | Description               | Requires token  |